kennyldc/crispy-computing-machine/dags/README.md

 # Project DAGs

-In this folder we show our Airflow DAGs scripts along with the Python files where the functions to execute each of the tasks are located.
+In this folder we show our Airflow DAGs scripts along with the Python files where the functions to execute each of the tasks are located and the SQL scripts to execute some views inside BigQuery.

 ## ETL DAG